C2SO/CS451/Assignment2/README.txt

 The second column is the time that the process is received The third column is the number of bursts (seconds) the process needs to run The fourth column is the priority of the process

+I HAVE USED ONE COUPON FOR THIS ASSIGNMENT!